CarInsurance.com Insights

 The table below highlights the significant differences between costs for 18-year-old and 40-year-old male drivers.

-Truck insurance rate for an 18-year-old
+Truck insurance for an 18-year-old

 Make model Annual rates Six-month rates Monthly rates